-This research work was designed to study the appraisal of the Nigeria media as an instrument of eradicating corrupt practices amongst political office holders. a study of Buhari administration anti-corruption crusade 2015-2019.
-The research design for this project is the descriptive research which enables the researcher to gather information regarding the research problem which will serve as a means of providing possible solutions to the mobilems.
-One homothesis was formulated and tested.
+This research work was designed to study the appraisal of the Nigeria media as an instrument of eradicating corrupt practices amongst political office holders, a study of Buhari administration anti-corruntion crusade 2015-2019.
+The research design for this project is the descriptive research which enables the researcher to gather information regarding the research problem which will serve as a means of providing possible solutions to the problems.
+One hypothesis was formulated and tested.
 The population of the study consists of 474 employees.
 The researcher employed secondary source of data collection in order to do justice to the topic.
-The objective of the study is: to identify the role of the media as an instrument of eradicating corrupt practices amongst political office holders; to determine the frequency of reports on corruption by mass media in the Nation at large; to determine the direction in which issues of corruption are reported in the newspapers and also to examine the prominence given to issues of corruption in media houses in the country.
+The objective of the study is: to identify the role of the media as an instrument of eradicating corrupt practices amonest political office holders: to determine the frequency of reports on corruption by mass media in the Nation at large; to determine the direction in which issues of corruption are reported in the newspapers and also to examine the prominence given to issues of corruption in media houses in the country.
 Among the major findings of the work was that media stands as an instrument of eradicating corrupt practices amongst political office holders.
 The research therefore recommended that passage of Freedom of Information Bill by the National Assembly will guarantee the right to seek for information without inhibition and to publish or broadcast news safely and effectively.
-The passage of this bill will give legal cover to the media's comprimination sufficient to the set for
+The passage of this bill will give legal cover to the media's contributions towards the anti-corruption campaign in the country